 This one is a bit of a North Shore stretch.
 Most people wont include this as its a bit farther than anything in the North Shore.
 What you get for the effort is no light pollution, little crowds, and epic sunsets.
 Ka’ena Point isn’t visited by all visitors, which makes it more of a gem if you can make it!

-There are far more options to explore on the North Shore Hawaii list but these are just a few recommendations.
+There are far more options to explore around the North Shore Hawaii, but these are just a few recommendations.
 Have you been to the North Shore?
 What is your favorite stop on this part of the island?

 Drop a comment as I’m always looking to learn something new about this place or rediscover a well known spot.
 Are you looking for more activities in Hawaii?
 Check out one of my favorite hikes here or if you want to go surfing in Waikiki, read the Waikiki Surfing guide.